 A. Widths of rights-of-way.
-Streets shall have sufficient widths and shall comply with any width requirements provided in the Master Plan or Official Map, if such exist, and if not provided on the Master Plan or Official Map or if no Master Plan or Official Map exists, the width of streets shall comply with the village's standards in that regard required for dedicated streets.
+Streets shall have sufficient widths and shall comply with any width requirements provided in the Comprehensive Plan or Official Map, if such exist, and if not provided on the Comprehensive Plan or Official Map or if no Official Map exists, the width of streets shall comply with the village's standards (see § 108-15) in that regard required for dedicated streets.